malcolmlett/malcolmlett.github.io/Consciousness-is-a-Semiotic-Meta-management-Feedback-Loop.md

 ## IV.5.3 Thought
 Things get even more complex and nuanced when you look at computational semiotic processes in connectionist paradigms.
 When the entire brain is a massive multi-layered network involving many different kinds of processes, some of which talk to each other in some way, but all part of a single larger system, where are the boundaries of object, representation, and interpretation?
 One answer is that the brain involves many objects, representations and interpretations, layered in deep hierarchies.
 More generally semiotics is best viewed as a tool that can be applied at whatever layer or part of the process that we are interested in.

 As a first example of semiotics in the brain, consider how the body gathers and interprets information about the environment, illustrated in the diagram below.
 The environment is the _object_, and its true state is what the individual hopes to attain knowledge of.
 But the individual will never gain such knowledge as they do not directly perceive the environmental state.
 Signals obtained from the classic five senses of sight, sound, smell, touch, taste _represent_ the environment.
 That collective representation captures only a narrow and shallow aspect of the true state of the environment.
 For example, our visual sense only reports on a small field of view at any given time, and that too only about the external surface of whatever thing is being looked at.
 That representation is interpreted by the network of brain neurons, producing an inference about the state of the environment.
 What form does this inference take?
-Millions of _spike trains_ [citation] in some particular pattern of activity.
+Millions of _spike trains_ in some particular pattern of activity (Krüger & Aiple, 1988; Paiva, 2010).

 ![sensory semiotics](files/Paper-on-Loops-in-AI-and-Consciousness-env-semiotics.jpg)